f4xxf4xx/Foodl/README.md

 ## TODOs

-- Remove material-ui
 - Update typing for firebase methods
 - Update typing for all utility & db methods
-- Remove leftover class components
-- Use react-refux-firebase hooks for fetching
-- Use react-refux-firebase hooks for adding and deleting
-- Remove styled components?
 - Review store necessary